khairooo/Data-visaulisation-/README.md

-All my Machine Learning projects as an Artificial Intelligence Instructor
+some  my Machine Learning projects as an Artificial Intelligence Instructor
-- From python Basics  to the last project of Unsupervised Machine Learning
+- From python Basics  to the last project of Unsupervised Machine Learning.